 Perfect!
 You subscribed to newsletter.

-The series of Charming Villages was born in 2016 in Correos, to disseminate the wide heritage of Spain and publicize the beautiful villages we have in our geography.
+Since 2016 in Correos we issue the philatelic series Pueblos con Encanto, to disseminate the wide heritage of Spain and make known the beautiful towns that we have in our geography.

-The issue is a block sheet with 4 self-adhesive stamps, with the format of the old postal strips, folded in bellows format.
+The issue is a block sheet with 4 self-adhesive stamps, folded in bellows format, with the format of the old postal strips.
 On the back of each of them, the stamp is also printed, as if it were a postcard.

 Product Philately Correos

-Format: Block sheet with 4 self-adhesive seals + vignette
+Format: Fold-out in accordion with 4 self-adhesive stamps + vignette 80x316mm

 Seal size: 57.6 x 40.9 mm (horizontal)